As leaders lobby, NCAA searches for ways to rein in boosters

 The lobbying efforts for college sports leaders are not new.
 The NCAA has worked with lobbyists in Washington for years and, separately, so have the Power Five conferences — the SEC, Pac-12, Big Ten, Big 12 and Atlantic Coast Conference.

-Bowlsby said college sports leaders have been told there is little if any chance of anything getting done in Congress for college sports until after the midterm elections in November.
+Bowlsby said there is little if any chance of anything getting done in Congress for college sports until after the midterm elections in November.

 “Politics is always about building relationships.
 And I think you could never do enough of that,” said former congressman and college basketball player Tom McMillen, who now heads the LEAD1 association of college athletic directors.
 “I told my ADs to get to know their member of Congress.
 You want to get to know them before you need them, unfortunately.”